 Individuals have their own styles about doing things, from the most public to the most personal.

-During the National Catholic Development Conference, Brian Saber, president of Asking Matters, said there are four distinct styles and that the success of an ask depends on the asker’s knowing his/her personal style.
+During a national fundraising conference, Brian Saber, president of Asking Matters, said there are four distinct styles and that the success of an ask depends on the solicitor knowing his or her personal style.
 Usually, parts of each style exist in people, but usually one type dominates.

 According to Saber, the four styles are: